Optimizing Context-Enhanced Relational Joins: Conclusion

 Given a $(|R| \times dim)$ matrix $\mathbf{R}$ with $t$ row partitions and $d$ column partitions, and a $(dim \times |S|)$ matrix $\mathbf{S}$ with $d$ row partitions and $v$ column partitions that are compatible with the partitions of $\mathbf{R}$, dot product $\mathbf{D} = \mathbf{R}\mathbf{S}$ can be formed block-wise, yielding $\mathbf{D}$ as a $(|R| \times |S|)$ matrix with $t$ row partitions and $v$ column partitions.
 We consider $\mathbf{S}$ to be already transposed if the initial data layout is as of $\mathbf{R}$; in other words, matrices $\mathbf{R}$ and $\mathbf{S}$ are compatible.

 In particular, we partition the data along the tuple lines, not the dimensions, as illustrated in \autoref{fig:tensor} \textcircled{1}.
-Transforming the initial Nested-Loop Join into Tensor formulation enables applying linear algebra optimizations, in particular, matrix multiplication algorithms to achieve better cache utilization of high-dimensional data, with well-understood parallelization using block-matrix decomposition.
+Transforming the initial Nested-Loop Join into Tensor formulation enables the application of linear algebra optimizations, in particular, matrix multiplication algorithms, to achieve better cache utilization of high-dimensional data with formalized parallelization using block-matrix decomposition.
+This is compatible with and extends recent research on formulating relational operators for tensor processing runtimes~\cite{DBLP:journals/pvldb/HeNBSSPCCKI22}, \Rone{as we explicitly consider linear algebra domain optimizations in our Tensor Join formulation}.

-This is compatible with and extends recent research on formulating relational operators for tensor processing runtimes~\cite{DBLP:journals/pvldb/HeNBSSPCCKI22}.
-The cache is utilized better as, in contrast to NLJ, a matrix block (several vectors) can remain in the cache and be reused over many operations.
-Block-matrix partitioning allows for defining the processing granularity, which is significant when memory footprint needs to be constrained, allowing fine control of both the transfer and processing granularity of cosine-distance-based similarity operations, all while reducing redundant data transfers.
-In particular, this is a dense matrix operation which is highly computationally and data access optimized.
+In contrast to NLJ, a matrix block (several vectors) can remain in the cache and be reused over many operations, leading to better cache utilization.
+Block-matrix partitioning allows for defining the processing granularity, constraining the memory footprint, and allowing fine control of the processing granularity of cosine-distance-based similarity operations, all while reducing redundant data movement, resulting in a computationally and data access-optimized dense matrix operation.

 The next step is to map back to corresponding tuple pairs that satisfy the \texttt{threshold} condition, as in \autoref{fig:tensor} \textcircled{2}.
-It is sufficient to maintain the starting offsets of input relation partitions, so the result set constitutes a potentially sparse matrix of pairs that represent matrix batch offsets, driven by the predicate selectivity.
-This result can be considered as equivalent to using late materialization, and while sparse, it is more compact as tuples of offsets represent unique tensor identifiers.
+Maintaining the starting offsets of input relation partitions is sufficient, so the result set constitutes a potentially sparse matrix of pairs representing matrix batch offsets driven by the predicate selectivity.
+This result can be considered equivalent to late materialization, and while sparse, it is more compact as tuples of offsets represent unique tensor identifiers.
 This is increasingly important when using novel memory hierarchies with fast but limited memory, such as high-bandwidth memory (HBM)~\cite{DBLP:conf/vldb/SancaA23}.\\

 \textbf{Takeaway} Formulating the cost model and alternative equivalent execution plans using linear algebra allows tuning the algorithms to the cost model and execution environment parameters, as high-dimensional vectors and model processing introduce data access, caching, and processing overheads.
 This is a mandatory step that enables further logical and physical optimizations, different from the ones suitable for traditional relational operators that process only single-dimensional data.